IRTF-HRPC/drafts/draft-terminology.md

 # Summary of Recommendations

-To summarise, we have bulleted some very concrete action points that can be taken by Editors, reviewers and Authors, both present and future as they develop and publish Internet-Drafts and new RFCs.
+To summarise, we have listed some very concrete action points that can be taken by Editors, reviewers and Authors, both present and future as they develop and publish Internet-Drafts and new RFCs.

-Authors SHOULD:
+The authors think that document authors should:

  * Replace the exclusionary terms "master-slave" and "blacklist-whitelist" with more accurate alternatives.
- * Read and reflect upon the repository of exclusionary terminology {{inclusiveterminology}}.
+ * Read and reflect upon the repository of exclusionary terminology maintained by the community {{inclusiveterminology}}.
  * Reflect on their use of metaphors generally.
  * Consider changing existing exclusionary language in current (reference) implementations {{socketwench}}.
- * Consult the RFC style sheet maintained by the RFC editor and the community that can be found at https://github.com/ietf/terminology .
+ * Consult the RFC style sheet maintained by the RFC editor

-RFC Editor MUST:
+The authors think that the RFC editor should:
  * Offer alternatives for exclusionary terminology as an important act of correcting larger editorial issues and clarifying technical concepts and
- * Maintain the IETF repository that collects all terms that have been considered and indicate whether they are deemed acceptable, and if not what terms Authors should consider instead.
+ * Consult the IETF community and other sources to build a style sheet giving guidance to authors on the use of terminology, that collects all terms that have been considered and indicate whether they are deemed acceptable, and if not what terms Authors should consider instead.
  * Suggest to Authors that even when referencing other specifications that have not replaced offensive terminology, the Authors could use another term in their document and include a note to say that they have used the new term as a replacement for the term used in the referenced document.

-# Further reading
+# Further Reading

+For more information on this topic we suggest reading:

 Ford, Heather., Wajcman, Judy.
 2017. "‘Anyone can edit’, not everyone does: Wikipedia and the gender gap" Social Studies of Science.
 ISSN 0306-3127